If you have pain in your chest, you should always see a doctor. One possible cause of chest pain: An aortic arch aneurysm (AAA).

 - Medication: Reduces high blood pressure or cholesterol levels.

 - Surgery: We can repair aneurysms with a supportive tube (called a stent graft) inside the blood vessel.
 We place the stent-graft through an artery in your leg.
 In some cases, you may need open surgery (requiring a larger cut into the chest) to repair the aneurysm with an artificial blood vessel.

 We also strive to address aneurysms before they start.
 Our genetic counselors can check you and your at-risk family members for issues in the aorta.
 They can also check you for other conditions that can lead to aneurysms.

 Getting Diagnosed With AAA

-Our specialists can diagnose you through a variety of exams, including:
+Our specialists can diagnose you with: